f-lombardo/MontyHall/README.md

 # MontyHall
-Kata for computing probabilities of the Monty Hall Prolem
+Kata for computing probabilities of the Monty Hall Problem

 See https://en.wikipedia.org/wiki/Monty_Hall_problem